 - Support initiatives that foster greater community engagement and partnership across the sector;

-- Distribute and disseminate promising practices across Canadian communities; and
+- Distribute and disseminate promising practices related to improving youth learning outcomes across Canadian communities; and

 - Foster a community that supports promising practices and peer-to-peer learning opportunities.